TRI-AMDD/htp_md/README.md

 * Test data and expected outcome

 ### Contributing a new trajectory
-Contact Toyota Research Institute with your name, affiliation, and a description of your data.
+Contact the HTP team at Toyota Research Institute (materials-support@tri.global) with your name, affiliation, and a description of your data.

 ## Version History
 * 0.1.5